Brabham BT3: 1963

-Jack Brabham won the 1963 Solitude Grand Prix in a BT3.
-The photo was taken in 2019 at the Solitudering during the Solitude Revival.
+Jack Brabham won the 1963 Solitude Grand Prix in the BT3.
+This photo was taken in 2019 at the Solitudering, during the Solitude Revival.

 Following a sequence of engine failures in their works cars the Brabham team started the 1963 Formula One season with a Lotus 25, borrowed from Team Lotus, alongside their one running MRD design, when the team expanded into a two car operation with the addition of American driver Dan Gurney.
 The BT3 was replaced for the 1963 Championship season by new Brabham BT7s, although Brabham himself used BT3 for the Championship Belgian and Italian Grands Prix that year when a BT7 chassis was not available.
 Brabham used BT3 more regularly in non-Championship events, winning both the 1963 Solitude Grand Prix and 1963 Austrian Grand Prix; the first race victories for his eponymous team's own cars, and again the first ever for a driver and car bearing the same name.
 In the latter, Brabham and the BT3 finished a full five laps ahead of second-placed Tony Settember in his Scirocco-BRM, proving the Brabham's strength and reliability as various Lotus and Cooper challengers succumbed to the Zeltweg Airfield track's rough surface.
 Between these two victories Brabham loaned the BT3 to his young mechanic and Formula Junior driver, and future Formula One World Champion, Denny Hulme, who took it to fourth place in the 1963 Kanonloppet in Sweden.

-Post-Brabham racing
+Post-Brabham

 Ian Raby continued to enter the now BRM-engined BT3 in occasional races through the and 1965 Formula One seasons, although without scoring any Championship points.
 He had provisionally entered the car for the 1965 Italian Grand Prix, but following his failure to qualify for the preceding 1965 German Grand Prix, Raby sold BT3 to future British Hill Climb Champion David Hepworth.
 Hepworth used the BT3 chassis, now carrying a much larger Chevrolet engine, for a number of hillclimb events in 1966.

+After a series of sales and modifications, the BT3 was eventually bought by Tom Wheatcroft, who had it restored to its original specification in 1970.
+When Wheatcroft opened his Donington Grand Prix Collection museum in 1973 the BT3 was put on display there, where it resided until the museum's closure in 2018.